smokephisticated/smokephisticated/pages/bowls/bowls.md

 seotitle: "5 Best Bowls for Your Buck (2018)"
 ---

-<h2 class="heading-center">We're here to guide you to your next purchase</h2>
+<h2 class="heading-center">We're here to guide you to your next bowl/hand pipe purchase</h2>

+The purpose of this guide is to introduce smokers to a diverse list of the highest quality/best-value herb bowls.

+But why should you hear us out?

+<h5 class="heading-center">Our recommendations are sourced straight from the community:</h5>

+We search for the highest quality bowls by looking directly at genuine customer feedback - left by real stoners that have gone through the exact deciding process as you are now.

 <img alt="Rating Example" class="img-middle" src="/img/bowls/rating-example.png" />

-A handpipe is the pistol in a stoner's arsenal.

-A solid bowl is like a stoner's right hand.

-*In fact,* nowadays you're just one split-second Google search away from shopping for *millions* of bongs and water pipes from all over the world...
-But where does one even begin to browse?

-**Save yourself** from sifting through shady hit-or-miss websites.
-Accidentally settling for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for.

-That's the purpose behind this guide - to direct stoners toward quality products in an honest and straight-forward manner.

-<h5 class="heading-center">We've searched so you don't have to.</h5>

-Shopping all across the web for your next go-to smoking apparatus is no small task.
-You shouldn't spend a dime until you're both informed about your purchase, and certain that none of your money, time, or precious supply will be wasted on low-quality products.
+Stop wasting your time sifting through low-rated and low quality products.
+We've done the leg-work for you by compiling a list of the highest quality bowls of all price ranges - you're bound to find a piece you love with a simple, yet detailed description that informs you of everything you should know before your purchase.

-Our bowl recommendations currently consist of products from two community-trusted online headshops:
+Our suggestions stem from three community-trusted sites:

 * [Dopeboo.com](http://www.dopeboo.com?aff=43){:target="_blank"}